Accounting in Different Organizations

 As you think about the products you use every day, you are probably already familiar with products made by manufacturing firms.
 Examples of products made by manufacturing firms include automobiles, clothes, cell phones, computers, and many other products that are used every day by millions of consumers.

-In Chapter 8, you will examine the process of job costing, learning how manufacturing firms transform basic components into finished, sellable products and the techniques accountants use to record the costs associated with these activities.
+Later, you will examine the process of job costing, learning how manufacturing firms transform basic components into finished, sellable products and the techniques accountants use to record the costs associated with these activities.

 CONCEPTS IN PRACTICE

 Think about the items you have used today.
 Make a list of the products that were created by manufacturing firms.
 How many can you think of?
 Think of the many components that went into some of the items you use.
 Do you think the items were made by machines or by hand?